mrhenry/go-getstream/README.md

 - `metadata` : Top-level key/value pairs

 You can/should use `data` to send golang structures through getstream.
 This will give you the benefit of golang's static type system.
-If you can't know the contents of an Activity you can use metadata which is a `map[string]string`, encoding to json will move these values to the top-level.
+If you can't know the contents of an Activity you can use metadata which is a `map[string]interface{}`, encoding to json will move these values to the top-level.
 This means that keys which conflict with standard getstream keys will be overwritten.
 The benefit of this structure is that these key/value pairs will be exposed to getstream internals such as ranking,...

 ### Design Choices :